 |Total number of deficiencies issued that relate to MN04/2020.

-Since the release of Marine Notice 04/2020, eleven ships have been detained because of MLC related deficiencies.
+Since the release of Marine Notice 04/2020, twelve ships have been detained because of MLC related deficiencies.
 Five of these were directly related to the issues identified in the marine notice.

 SKS Doyles - The Norwegian flagged oil tanker was detained because 11 seafarers were found to have expired employment agreements.
 Five seafarers were found to have extended employment agreements with no evidence of flag State agreement of these extensions.
 The ship was also detained for the failure to maintain the vessel in accordance with mandatory regulations (MLC).